Kyoto Koka University ロゴ

 ▶︎Acquire a Wide Range of Knowledge and Skills in the Study of Sports & Nutrition

-Sports Management Course
+Sports Management Track

 Students will learn how to provide appropriate diet and nutritional supplementation for a wide range of subjects, from the general public to athletes, according to each health condition and lifestyle.
-In addition, there are many exercises and practical training sessions to consolidate knowledge and acquire practical skills.
-As well as learning how to exercise in a practical way that is effective for maintaining good health.
+In addition, there are many exercises and practical training sessions to consolidate knowledge and acquire practical skills, as well as learning how to exercise in a practical way that is effective for maintaining good health.

 Example of Research Topics: Providing breakfast to track and field teams

-Food Management Course
+Food Management Track

 Example of Research Topics: Developing baked donuts for those with egg allergy

-▶︎SUBJECT PICK UP!
+▶︎COURSE PICK UP!

-Food Management Course
+Food Management Track

 Learning Kyoto's food culture through a menu development project with JA Zen-Noh Kyoto